 Some of the Memphis’ key civil rights leaders, such as Jesse James, called Klondike home.

 The University of Memphis student report refers to James as one of the prominent leaders of the neighborhood.
-He served sas president of the Klondike Civic Club, “a black organization where community leaders, stakeholders, and residents would gather to discuss neighborhood concerns.”
+He served as president of the Klondike Civic Club, “a black organization where community leaders, stakeholders, and residents would gather to discuss neighborhood concerns," according to the report.

 That civic club was the precursor to today’s Klondike Smokey City Community Development Corp., an organization that works in much the same way to lift up the neighborhood.